Giyanellow/llama-chatbot-with-ui/README.md

 # Self-Hosting an LLM with Ollama and Llama 3.2

+## About

+This project provides a comprehensive template for self-hosting a Large Language Model (LLM) using Ollama with Llama 3.2.
+It is designed for developers who want to build and deploy AI-powered applications with a modern web interface and a scalable backend.

+The project includes:

+- A Next.js frontend with Shadcn for a sleek and responsive UI.

+- A Flask backend that leverages LangChain for efficient LLM function handling.

+- Session-based chat history, allowing users to maintain context across multiple interactions.

+- Modular architecture, making it easy to extend and customize for different use cases.

 ## Introduction

 This repository provides a project template for self-hosting a Large Language Model (LLM) using Ollama with Llama 3.2.
 The project includes a React frontend built with Next.js and Shadcn, and a Flask backend leveraging LangChain for enhanced LLM function handling.